 Fettuccine Alfredo is a rich and creamy pasta dish comprised of butter, Parmigiano Reggiano, starchy pasta water, and of course fettuccine.
-Our version uses just a touch of heavy cream, a slight deviation from the original.
-Our easy-to-follow instructions show you how to make this simple pasta in under 30 minutes.
+Our version includes a touch of heavy cream and can be ready in under 30 minutes.

 Black bowl with fettuccine alfredo.

-Hailing from Rome, the original dish was made with fresh fettuccine noodles, butter, Parmigiano Reggiano, a touch of pasta water, and a pinch of salt.
+Hailing from Rome, Fettuccine Alfredo was originally made with fresh fettuccine noodles, butter, Parmigiano Reggiano, a touch of pasta water, and a pinch of salt.
 That was it.

-Over the years folks have tried to improve upon the recipe by adding any number of things, like chicken or peas, but the original is still heralded as the best version.
+Over the years folks have tried to improve upon the recipe by adding any number of things, like chicken Alfredo, or shrimp Alfredo, but the original is still heralded as the best version.

-I do deviate from the original with one ingredient, and that is a touch of heavy cream as I find it makes the consistency a little silkier, but in the recipe below you’ll see that this is purely optional, especially for those who want to create the most authentic version of Alfredo sauce.
+I deviate from the original with one ingredient, and that is a touch of heavy cream as I find it makes the consistency silkier, but in the recipe, you’ll see this is optional, especially for those who want to create the most authentic version of Alfredo sauce.

 Ingredients shown: Parmigiano Reggiano, cream, butter, and fettuccine.